IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ### Theme Colors and Code Generation

-Code generation supports reading color selections from Sketch drawings and applying those colors using the Ignite UI Theme API’s for the Ignite UI Component.
+Code generation supports reading color selections from Sketch drawings and applying those colors using the Ignite UI Theme APIs for the Ignite UI Component.
 The below section, “Ignite UI Theme Created Divs” addresses the requirement to wrap all Ignite UI Components in a div for the theme colors to be applied by the browser.
 Since code generation does not know in advance if a color in Sketch is the default one or not, it emits all colors from the Sketch drawing.
 This provides predictable code generation from an Ignite UI Component perspective.
 Note, this adds to the outputted CSS and HTML as required.
-However, if the designer matches their color palette to the default color palette that the web developer is using, emitting the theme coloring CSS and extra div’s in the HTML is unnecessary because Ignite UI Components will pick up their coloring from their default palette.
+However, if the designer matches their color palette to the default color palette that the web developer is using, emitting the theme coloring CSS and extra divs in the HTML is unnecessary because Ignite UI Components will pick up their coloring from their default palette.
 To have code generation bypass emitting all Theme colors, the code generation option “Only Use Ignite UI Theme Colors” should be selected.
 This will emit much cleaner HTML without all the divs required to support theme coloring.
 Note, when using this option, none of the color selections will be code generated for the Ignite UI Components.

 ### After Component Code Generation – Before Rendering in The Browser

 Developers need to perform the following edits of generated components before rendering in the browser:

-- If the HTML has formControlName elements, the formGroup comment under the `<form>` tag must be uncommented: <!-- [formGroup]="customerForm"  -->
+- If the HTML has formControlName elements, the formGroup comment under the `<form>` tag must be uncommented: `<!-- [formGroup]="customerForm" -->`
-- In the TypeScript, check for <!-- // TODO – uncomment--> and uncomment the FormGroup comment if you have one.
+- In the TypeScript, check for `<!-- // TODO – uncomment-->` and uncomment the FormGroup comment if you have one.
 - In the TypeScript, check the `ngOnInit` method and uncomment the form code.

 ## Sketch Element Names